adventuregamestudio/ags-manual-source/ScriptAttributes.md

 ## Attributes

 In [structs](ScriptStructs) *variables* store data and *functions* provide functionality. *Attributes* are the third kind of struct members that *look like variables but act like functions*.
-An attribute itself is a pseudo-variable, that is connected to a pair of "getter" and "setter" functions.
+An attribute is a pseudo-variable that does not store any data itself, but is connected to a pair of "getter" and "setter" functions.
 A "getter" function is called automatically whenever someone is trying to read attribute's value, and a "setter" function is called whenever a new value is assigned to an attribute.
 Each attribute has its own "getter"/"setter" pair, these are exclusive and cannot be shared among multiple attributes.

-Attribute are declared in structs and must have `import` and `attribute` keywords before them:
+An attribute is declared using `import` and `attribute` keywords:

 ```ags
 struct MyStruct